A Look at the Local Charities We Love

 The Windsor Boys' School Boat Club is a junior rowing club operated at The Windsor Boys' School.
 The club provides opportunity for all boys at the school to learn to row at every level - from participation to international representation.

 Through the Windsor Rowing partnership, the club now provides rowing opportunities for both girls and boys throughout the Windsor Community.

 Family Friends provides short term support to families who are facing difficult times, helping them to get back on their feet.

 The services are free, confidential and open to any family with a child aged 0-13 years (up to 18 years for armed services families) living in the Royal Borough of Windsor and Maidenhead.

-They are staffed by a team who are passionate about helping families through difficult times, and have a dedicated board of trustees who give up valuable time to make important decisions on behalf of Family Friends, and also to directly support families.
+All of the team here are passionate about helping families through difficult times.
+They have a dedicated board of trustees who give up valuable time to make important decisions on behalf of Family Friends, and also to directly support families.

 Registered Charity No. 141145